All Episodes

 Let's get into your calls at 1-800-282-2882.

-Oh, first I want to ask you if you've filled up at a sitco gas station recently.
+Oh, first I want to ask you if you've filled up at a Sitco gas station recently.

-That uh Venezuelan President Hugo Chavez owns, well, the government of Venezuela, which he owns, owns in turn Sitco Petroleum Corporation.
+I don't anymore just because I found out, what am I, the last person to know this, that Venezuelan President Hugo Chavez owns, well, the government of Venezuela, which he owns, owns in turn Sitco Petroleum Corporation.

 And I don't like boycotts.

-Uh I'm I don't I've never participated in a particular boycott of people ought to make up their own mind about where they're going to shop and why they're going to shop there and all that sort of stuff.
+People ought to make up their own mind about where they're going to shop and why they're going to shop there and all that sort of stuff.

 But just so you know that I personally will walk before I put Hugo Chavez gas in my car.